RoamGuru Roam Guru

 Entry: Free

-Built in 1483, this is one of the rare examples of late medieval architecture in Dijon.
+Built in 1483, this is one of the rare examples of late medieval domestic architecture in Dijon.
 The timber-framed upper floors overhang the street, creating the distinctive silhouette that characterizes historic Burgundian towns.
-Today the ground floor hosts a shop selling local products and a tea room.
+The ground floor hosts a shop and tea room where you can sit beneath beams that predate Columbus.

 Address: 17 Rue Sainte-Anne, 21000 Dijon